Avaiga/taipy/gui/doc/selector.md

 You can use an arbitrary type for all the items (see the [example](#binding-to-a-list-of-objects)).

+## Styling

+All the selector controls are generated with the "taipy-selector" CSS class.
+You can use this class name to select the selector controls on your page and apply style.

 ## Usage

 ### Display a list of string